Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/pf9/pf9_bareos/_index.md

   ![Screenshot of PMK Management Plane Login Page](./01.png)

-  > **NOTE: If you do not have a registered Management Plane with Platform9, you can create one easily using [PMK Free Tier deployment](https://platform9.com/managed-kubernetes/)**
+  > **Note:** If you do not have a registered Management Plane with Platform9, you can create one easily using [PMK Free Tier deployment](https://platform9.com/managed-kubernetes/).

 - Onboard the Ubuntu host to your Management Plane.